Osanyin-Taiwo-30/PCI-readDiag/docs/usage.md

 file.obs         file.pcount(     file.ptmap(      file.vcount(
 ```

-The built-in methos and functions have documentation which can be accessed using Python's docstrings by issuing the following command:
+The built-in methos and functions have documentation which can be accessed using the Python's docstrings by issuing the following command:

 ```python linenums="1"
 print(object.function_name.__doc__)